processing/p5.js/contributor_docs/unit_testing.md

 To manually inspect all visual tests, run `grunt yui:dev` to launch a local server, then go to http://127.0.0.1:9001/test/visual.html to see a list of all test cases.

-The visual test environment is set up to execute your commands sequentially rather than running a preload or draw function that you provide.
-In continuous integration (CI) environments, it's crucial to keep tests running as quickly as possible.
-Running a full `preload/draw` cycle as in a regular p5.js sketch can significantly slow down the testing process.
+In a continuous integration (CI) environment, optimizing test speed is essential.
+It is advantageous to keep the code concise, avoid unnecessary frames, minimize canvas size, and load assets only when essential for the specific functionality under test.
-When testing features like 3D model rendering, you might encounter scenarios where you need to load a model before performing assertions.
-Here's an example of how you can handle Sequential Command Execution and Asynchronous Operations in your visual tests:
+To address scenarios involving operations like asynchronous 3D model rendering, consider returning a promise that resolves upon completing all the necessary tests, ensuring efficiency in your visual testing approach.
+Here's an example of how you can asynchronous 3D model rendering in your visual tests:

 ```js
 visualSuite('3D Model rendering', function() {